EEZhuang/THRIVE/README.md

 TC-FRN-4: Accepting Friend Invitation
 TC-FRN-5: Declining Friend Invitation

+Account #1:
 Email: testerunique@gmail.com
 Password: password

+Account #2:
+Email: gary@gmail.com
+Password: password

+Account #3:
+Email: bob@gmail.com
+Password: password

-** Needs account with username "Gary" to exist and not be a friend ** Needs account with username "Jack" to not exist
-** Needs account with username "secondfriend" to exist and be a current friend(Incomplete Test Case) ** Needs account with username "friendrequest" to have sent a friend request to the user ** Needs account with username "rejection" to have sent a friend request to the user
+** Needs account with username "Gary" to exist and not be a friend ** Needs no users with the substring "jack" to exist ** Needs account with username "secondfriend" to exist and be a current friend ** Needs account with username "friendrequest" to have sent a friend request to the user ** Needs account with username "rejection" to have sent a friend request to the user